tigarcia/data-viz-with-d3/README.md

 We've covered a fair amount of ground when it comes to d3, but there's still plenty left to discover.
 Here are some other areas to learn about if you're interested:

 - Check out the [docs](https://github.com/d3/d3-scale) to learn more about other kinds of scales available in d3.
-- Transitions are another big part of d3 that we haven't talked about!
-You can learn about them [here](https://github.com/d3/d3-transition).
+- You can learn more about transitions [here](https://github.com/d3/d3-transition).
 - d3's `data` function takes an optional second argument, called a key function.
 What do these functions do, and what's a good use case for them? ([This](http://code.hazzens.com/d3tut/lesson_4.html) lesson is a good place to start.)